-Scientific Principles: All life is dependent upon the perpetuation of its own species and there is an interdependence between plants and animals.
+I. Scientific Principles: All life is dependent upon the perpetua ation of its own species and there is an interdependence between pl ants and animals.

-II.
-Introduction to the topic III.
-Test over the parts of a flower: As the parts are pointed out on the slide, write the number of the part in the parenthesis after each part that you are sure you know.
-LEAVE OUT ALL THAT you are not sure about: pistil () style () stigma () filament () ovary () sepal () ovule () stamen () petal () anther () flower stalk () pollen () IV.
-Moving picture of flower V. Activity period: Read in some biology book to find the answers to the following questions.
+7 2.7 H. Introduction to tne topic

+Test over the parts of a flower: As the parts are pointed out of the slide, write the number of the part in the parenthesis after each part that you are sure you know.
+LEAVE OUT ALL THAT you are not sure about: eı you are not sure about:

+pistil () style () stigma ()

+filament () ovary () sepal ()

+ovule () stamen () petal ()

+anther () flower stalk () pollen ()

+IV.
+Moving picture of flower

+- V. Activity period: Read in some biology book to find the answers to the following questions.
 Look in the index of the book for "pollination" or "flower."

-What name is given the male part of a perfect flower?
-What name is given the female part?
-Where is the pollen produced?
-What is the purpose of the pollen?
-What does pollen look like?
+- 1. What name is given the male part of a perfect flower?

+- 2. What name is given the female part?

+- 3. Where is the pollen produced?

+- 4. What is the purpose of the pollen?

+- 5. What does pollen look like?

 Note: When you have found these five answers, ask the instructor to see some pollen.
 Make a sketch of what you see.
 Do this drawing on a ground glass plate that we may be able to show your work to the entire class through the projector.

 6. Explain how the sperm nucleus of the pollen grain unites with the egg nucleus of the ovary.

-7. Find the parts of a flower that the following definitions fit: All the sepals of a flower taken together All the petals of a flower taken together A leaf-like structure at the base of a flower The expansion of the flower stalk at the base of the flower The organ that contains the pollen; one of the essential organs of the flower The powdery substance of the flower containing the sperm cells The transfer of pollen from the stamen of one flower to the pistil of the same flower The closed structure which contains the ovules; one of the essential parts or organs of the flower The transfer of pollen from the stamen of one flower to the pistil of another flower 8.
-Examine one of the flowers at the laboratory table.
+7. Find the parts of a flower that the following definitions fit: : All the sepals of a flower taken together : All the petals of a flower taken together : A leaf-like structure at the base of a flower the flower sential organs of the flower the sperm cells flower to the pistil of the same flower: The closed structure which contains the ovules; one of the essential parts or organs of the flower flower to the pistil of another flower each part on your poster.

+8. Examine one of the flowers at the laboratory table.
 If you have time, tear it apart, being careful to get each part out whole, and make a poster of these various flower parts.
-Name each part on your poster.
+Name